Imran Khan wants Prime Minister Shehbaz to vote for confidence - ExBulletin

 “They thought the establishment was behind them and they would win,” the PTI leader said, mocking the opposition.

 Praising CM Elahis support for his decisions in Punjab political affairs, Khan said: The way Elahi stands with us, there was immense appreciation in the party.
-He was the chief minister and made a real sacrifice.
+He was the chief minister and made real sacrifices.
 We recommend that he merge the party.

 He insisted that a merger with the PTI would be in the interest of PML-Q. From now on, only the PTI ticket will work during elections.
-Anyone who leaves politics at that time will end their politics, he said.
+Whoever leaves the party at that time will end his policy, he said.

 Shedding light on the challenges he faced during his tenure as prime minister, Khan said the three-and-a-half years were “tormenting” for him.

 The PTI president criticized the federal government for spending on foreign visits.
-They will ask for money and stay in the most expensive hotels.
+They will ask for money [for the floods] and stay in the most expensive hotels.
 They don’t care how much money Pakistan spends, he said, adding that the country needs a strong government to make decisions.

 Reiterating his fears of political engineering, the PTI leader said: I am seeing political engineering in the country right now.
-They gather MQM-P and send Balochistan Awami Party to Pakistan Peoples Party (PPP).
+They gather MQM-P and send Balochistan Awami Party to PPP.

-Khan revealed that there are plans to give seats to the PPP in South Punjab and the Jamiat Ulema-e-Islam Fazl (JUI-F) to Khyber Pakhtunkhwa, while in Punjab people are urged to join the PML-N.
+Khan revealed that there are plans to give seats to PPP in South Punjab and Jamiat Ulema-e-Islam Fazl (JUI-F) in Khyber Pakhtunkhwa, while in Punjab people are urged to join the PML-N.

 They have learned nothing from the past.
 Political engineering has ruined the country, he lamented.